Maluku (province): Dance

 The famous dance from the Moluccas is the Cakalele which describes the might of the Moluccas.
 This dance is usually performed by adult men while holding Parang and Salawaku (Shield).

 There are also other dances like Saureka-Reka that use the sago palm fronds.
 The dances performed by six women really need accuracy and speed while accompanied by a very interesting musical rhythm.

 The dance which is a depiction of youth association is Katreji.
 Katreji dance is played in pairs between women and men with varied energetic and interesting movements.
 This dance is almost the same as European dances in general because Katreji is also an acculturation of European (Portuguese and Dutch) culture with Maluku culture.
 This is more evident in every signal in changing floor patterns and movements which still use Portuguese and Dutch as a process of bilingualism.
 This dance is accompanied by a violin instrument, bamboo flute, ukulele, karakas, guitar, tifa, and bass guitar with a more prominent western (European) musical pattern.
 This dance is still performed by the people of Maluku until now.

 In addition to Katreji, the famous European influence is Polonaise, which is usually carried out by Moluccans at the time of marriage by each party member in pairs, forming a circle formation and carrying out light movements that can be followed by everyone, both young and old.

-In addition, there is also a Crazy Bamboo Dance.
+In addition, there's also a Crazy Bamboo Dance.
 Crazy bamboo dance is a special dance that is magical, originating from Suli Village.
 The uniqueness of this dance is that the dancers are burdened by bamboo which can move uncontrollably and this dance can be followed by anyone.